Creatiwity/witycms-doc/teams.md

 By default the members of your team are ordered with the ID.
 But if you want you can easly reorder it ...
 ![](team-03.png)

-## Add and edit member
+## Add a member

-You can add new profile member easily to create your team.
+When you click on “**Add a member**”, you are redirected to a new page, here is where you can create your new member profil.

 ![](team-02.png)